d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 Training neural networks can be expensive even on moderate size datasets.
-For example, training a single ResNet-50 on a rather small dataset set, such as CIFAR10, might take 2 hours on an Amazon Elastic Cloud Compute (EC2) g4dn.xlarge instance.
-However, depending on the search space, hyperparameter optimization usually requires tens to hundreds of function evaluations to find a well-performing hyperparameter configuration.
+Depending on the search space, hyperparameter optimization usually requires tens to hundreds of function evaluations to find a well-performing hyperparameter configuration.
+Even if a single training run takes only an hour, we might have to wait several days for HPO to complete.
-Even though we can significantly speed up the overall wall-clock time of our HPO process by exploiting parallel resources (see :numref:`sec_rs_async`), this does not reduce the total amount of compute that we have to spend.
+As we have seen in the :numref:`sec_rs_async`, we can significantly speed up the overall wall-clock time of our HPO process by exploiting parallel resources, however, this does not reduce the total amount of compute that we have to spend.

 *Can we speed up the evaluation of hyperparameter configurations?* Methods such